Instructions Reference

 <status code="P" label="Pending Review"/>

-A common pattern is joining data from two XML documents — like a SQL join:
+A common pattern joins data from two XML documents, similar to a SQL join.

 <!-- orders.xml (the source document) -->